GfSE/SAF-Specification/stereotypes.md

 A block definition diagram (BDD) featuring Operational Domain Item Kinds and their relationships.
 A Table featuring Operational Domain Item Kinds, their relationships and their Documentation

+## SAF_O2_ODIK_Table

+### Icon
+*none*

+### Documentation
+The Operational Domain Item Kind Viewpoint captures enterprise wide concepts and collects type definitions for any exchanged item of the Operational Domain.
+Its purpose is to define these item types and their relationships.

+A block definition diagram (BDD) featuring Operational Domain Item Kinds and their relationships.
+A Table featuring Operational Domain Item Kinds, their relationships and their Documentation

 ## SAF_O2_OPRF

 ### Icon